AutoCAD Intermediate training

 Live online training

-Live online training lets you participate in a real AutoCAD Intermediate course from your place of work or home.
+Live online training lets you participate in a course from your place of work or home.

-You participate in the same course as in-class delegates, and we do everything possible to make your online training experience as close as possible to actually being in the classroom…
+You participate in the same course as in-class delegates, and we do everything to make your experience as close as possible to actually being in the classroom…

-• For most courses, you can choose from a printed training guide that we’ll post to you, or a PDF.
+- You can choose from a printed AutoCAD Essentials training guide that we’ll post to you, or a PDF.

-• If you don’t have access to AutoCAD, we can usually provide a link to fully-functional trial software that you can download and install.
-For Autodesk applications, such as AutoCAD and Revit, we can lend you a license.
+- If you don’t have access to AutoCAD, we can provide a link to fully-functional trial software that you can download and install.
+If you’ve already used your trial, we can lend you a license for the duration of your course.

-When you attend live online training, you’re participating in a real course, hosted by a real trainer, in real time.
+Nothing is pre-recorded.
+When you attend live online training, you’re participating in a real course in real time.

 Hardware recommendations